Our Research

 Areas of action for the Avanzando Center include:

-- Conduct three scholar-led research projects to address local SDoH-driven cancer health disparities.
-Each project will regularly engage with the Community Advisory Board (CAB) and benefit from centralized Center support for SDoH screening, biostatistics, navigation, and communication.
+- Conduct three scholar-led research projects to address the local cancer burden with regard for non-medical drivers of health.
+Each project will regularly engage with the Community Advisory Board (CAB) and benefit from centralized Center support for screening for the non-medical drivers of health, biostatistics, navigation, and communication.
 Host scholar meetings organized by the Avanzando Center.
 Research scholars will each identify challenges and opportunities to help problem-solve and share cross-cutting themes generated by their projects.

-- Implement a system change SDoH Screener in UTHSA’s and MCC’s electronic health record system to systematically assess patients for SDoH and automatically activate follow-up by the Center’s SDoH Navigators (SNs), who will connect them with the institutional and community resources needed and facilitate coordinated care through partnerships with community organizations, clinics, and Federally Qualified Health Centers.
+- Implement a system change for screening for the non-medical drivers of health in UTHSA’s and MCC’s electronic health record system to systematically assess patients for non-medical drivers of health and automatically activate follow-up by the Center’s Health Navigators (HNs), who will connect them with the institutional and community resources needed and facilitate coordinated care through partnerships with community organizations, clinics, and Federally Qualified Health Centers.

-- Engage research scholars and community in education and advocacy for system and policy changes that improve structural SDoH and health equity through local implementation of Mays Cancer Center’s national Salud America! health equity communication program.
+- Engage research scholars and community in education and advocacy for system and policy changes that improve issues with the non-medical drivers of health through local implementation of Mays Cancer Center’s national Salud America! health communication program.

-- Create a tailored mentoring program, webinar series, and connection to local/national mentoring resources to enhance scholars and researchers understanding and incorporation of SDoH assessments and health equity in their future cancer research.
+- Create a tailored mentoring program, webinar series, and connection to local/national mentoring resources to enhance scholars and researchers understanding and incorporation of non-medical drivers of health assessments and health promotion in their future cancer research.